openpublishoperation/devops-learn-pr/docs/git/migrate-other-systems-to-git.md

 This will commit your code to the `master` branch of your new Git repository, which is commonly the name of the default branch.
-Once the code is committed, push it to the `master` branch of your Git repository in Visual Studio Team Services:
+Once the code is committed, push it to the `master` branch of your Git repository in Azure DevOps:

 `git push origin master`

-The main branch of your code is now in a Git repository in VSTS.
+The main branch of your code is now in a Git repository in Azure DevOps.
 If you don’t need to migrate any other branches, then your migration is complete.

 ### Migrate branches

 Once you’ve committed and pushed your code, migrate additional branches by creating a new branch from the `master` branch in your new Git repository and switching to it.
 Do this for each branch you want to